Shades of pink: Baker-Miller pink

-The color tickle me pink is displayed at right, a bright shade of pink.

-The color tickle me pink was formulated by Crayola in 1993.
-The name was created by Joslyn Davis when she won a Crayola competition.

 Amaranth pink

-The color amaranth pink is displayed at right.
+Displayed here is the color amaranth pink.
 This color is a representation of the color of pink amaranth flowers.

 The first recorded use of amaranth pink as a color name in English was in 1905.

-American pink

-At right is displayed the color American pink.

 Charm pink

-The color charm pink is displayed at right, a medium shade of purplish pink.
+Displayed here is the color charm pink, a medium shade of purplish pink.

 The color name charm pink first came into use in 1948.

 The source of this color is the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

 "Charm pink" is a medium roseish tone of pink that is used in interior design.

 China pink

-The color China pink is displayed at right, a dark purplish pink.
+Displayed here is the color China pink, a dark purplish pink.

 The color name China pink first came into use in 1948.

 The source of this color is the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

 Mimi Pink

-The Color Mimi Pink is displayed at right, a very pale shade of purplish pink.
+Displayed here is the color Mimi Pink, a very pale shade of purplish pink.